locationtech/udig-platform/docs/devel/en/faq.rst

 Q: How can I set up a custom splash screen

-Follow the `Custom Application Tutorial <Custom%20Application%20Tutorial.html>`_ for branding and splash screen information.
+Follow the :doc:`Custom Application Tutorial <custom_application_tutorial>` for branding and splash screen information.

 Alternative: Make a fragment which overrides the provided intro/root.xml or the introContent.xml in the net.refractions.udig.ui plugin.

 Q: How do I add a layer programmatically